 Is Tate & Lyle's ROCE Good?

-ROCE is commonly used for comparing the performance of similar businesses.
-We can see Tate & Lyle’s ROCE is around the 12% average reported by the Food industry.
+When making comparisons between similar businesses, investors may find ROCE useful.
+In our analysis, Tate & Lyle's ROCE is meaningfully higher than the 9.6% average in the Food industry.
+We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
 Regardless of where Tate & Lyle sits next to its industry, its ROCE in absolute terms appears satisfactory, and this company could be worth a closer look.

-It is important to remember that ROCE shows past performance, and is not necessarily predictive.
-ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
+ROCE can be deceptive for cyclical businesses, as returns can look incredible in boom times, and terribly low in downturns.
 This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Tate & Lyle.

-Tate & Lyle has total liabilities of UK£489m and total assets of UK£2.8b.
-As a result, its current liabilities are equal to approximately 18% of its total assets.
-Current liabilities are minimal, limiting the impact on ROCE.
+Tate & Lyle has current liabilities of UK£677m and total assets of UK£2.9b.
+As a result, its current liabilities are equal to approximately 24% of its total assets.
+Low current liabilities are not boosting the ROCE too much.